Economic Freedom Fighters: Within Africa

 The EFF presents itself as a Pan-Africanist party and supports the proposal for a United States of Africa.
 In respect to this, the EFF and Malema have repeatedly praised former Libyan leader Muammar Gaddafi, promising to implement many of the policies in South Africa that Gaddafi implemented in Libya.
 The party is against presence of the American military bases in Africa, most notably in Botswana.
-Prior to forming the EFF Malema had called for the overthrow of Khama's government in Botswana.
-The EFF is critical of France's presence in Africa; in 2022 the party picketed outside of and ultimately barricaded the country's embassy in Pretoria.
-The French ambassador to South Africa criticised the EFF for scapegoating France as the supposed source of all Africa's problems.
-The EFF is against Zionism.